cgyurgyik/eigenvectors-from-eigenvalues/README.md

 ## Objective(s)
 Since this formula can produce a specific eigenvector of the ith row and jth column, "this may be useful when dealing with large matrices and only a few eigenvectors are needed."
 (Professor A. Townsend, Cornell University).
 I would like to compare this with current industry standards, starting with Matlab and then exploring other languages where matrices are fundamental.

-Basic criteria include both time and (eventually) space complexity.
+Basic criteria include both time and (eventually) space complexity, while meeting accuracy requirements.

-## TODO(s):
+## TODO(s)
 - Improve the current implementation.
-Remove unnecessary copies, stores, etc.
+- Add more tests.
 - Since we only need to compute the eigenvalues, research fastest way to compute eigenvalues on Matlab.
 - Read: https://www.mathworks.com/matlabcentral/fileexchange/48-locally-optimal-block-preconditioned-conjugate-gradient
 - Compare speeds to eig() on variety of matrices (large, sparse, circulant, ...)